Peasant Battalions: Tasks and actions

 Germanization" were dispatched to perform slave labor for the Germans or were murdered by the Germans.
 After several major battles against German units (the most notable being the battles of Wojda, Róża and Zaboreczno), the Germans had to halt the expulsions and in the end very few German settlers were brought to the area (see Zamość Uprising).

-Other major actions included liberation of prisoners from prisons in Pińczów and Krasnystaw as well as the sinking of German river patrol ship Tannenberg on the Vistula.
+Other major actions included liberation of prisoners from prisons in Pińczów and Krasnystaw as well as the sinking of the German river patrol ship Tannenberg on the Vistula.